kg-construct/rml-io/spec/section/source-vocabulary.md

 - `rml:XPathReferenceFormulation`: XML documents with optionally
 the definition of XML namespaces used in references.
 By default, no namespaces are defined.
+- `rml:SQL2008Query`: SQL query for a relational database.
+- `rml:SQL2008Table`: Shortcut to select all columns from a SQL table.

 `rml:XPathReferenceFormulation` may specify zero or more `rml:namespace` properties with a `rml:Namespace`.
 A `rml:Namespace` contains the following required properties:
  - `rml:namespacePrefix`: A Literal with the prefix used for the XML namespace.
  - `rml:namespaceURL`: A Literal with the URL identifying the XML namespace.

+SPARQL queries iterations can be specified by using the W3C Formats namespace:

+- `formats:SPARQL_Results_CSV`: SPARQL results as CSV.
+- `formats:SPARQL_Results_TSV`: SPARQL results as TSV.
+- `formats:SPARQL_Results_JSON`: SPARQL results as JSON.
+- `formats:SPARQL_Results_XML`: SPARQL results as XML.

 <pre class="ex-source">
 &lt;#XMLNamespace&gt; a rml:LogicalSource;